 Background: Due to the complex etiology of AD, multi-target-directed ligands

-(MTDLs) combining two or more distinct pharmacological moieties, have been
+(MTDLs), combining two or more distinct pharmacological moieties, have been developed in both

-Methods: To test their biological activities including AChE/BChE inhibitory activity
+Methods: To test their biological activities, including AChE/BChE inhibitory activity and MAOA/

-activity with IC50 value of 4.2 μM, which was supported by the kinetic study and
+activity with an IC50 value of 4.2 μM, which was supported by the kinetic study and docking study.

-docking study.
 Compound 4c was also a selective MAO-B inhibitor (IC50 = 8.2 μM).
+Moreover, compound 4c